A Health Goth. Photo courtesy Adelaide Valerie

 So what does this mean?
-Obviously it means the guys behind the page met some people from adidas.
+Obviously it means the guys behind the page met some people from Adidas.
 But what does that mean?
 Did Marie Claire just unearth the next big thing?
 Or will corporate interest take the edge off a group whose interests include tactical weaponry, motocross body armor, and BDSM?

-I received an email from a PR flack yesterday informing me that "the number of Health Goths has doubled in the last year," and that "the trend is being attributed to ‘goth-like’ celebrities including Kylie Jenner, Kat Von Dee, and Jessie J." So I'm edging towards the latter.
+I received an email from a PR flack yesterday informing me that "the number of Health Goths has doubled in the last year," and that "the trend is being attributed to ‘goth-like’ celebrities including Kylie Jenner, Kat Von Dee, and Jessie J." So I'm edging toward the latter.

 Chris Cantino, Mike Grabarek, and Jeremy Scott (not the designer) started the page and have been curating the images posted there since May of 2013.
-Chris is a video artist and Mike and Jeremy work in medicine and have a band called Magic Fades.
+Chris is a video artist, and Mike and Jeremy work in medicine and have a band called Magic Fades.
 I spoke to the three of them (but collated all their answers into one Health Goth voice) to find out what they think about all this mainstream attention.

-VICE: Hi there.
+VICE: Hi, there.
 Can you define what Health Goth is for anyone who's in the dark about it?

 Health Goth: At its most basic, Health Goth is a collection of styles and mindsets that already exist—like street goth, various internet stuff, and clothing fetish videos—that we’ve brought together on Facebook.
 It’s also obviously influenced by sports advertisements and the rendered environments they create.

 You’ve spoken out against articles written about Health Goth.
 How do you feel you’ve been misrepresented in the media?

 It’s mostly just that they're trying to define something that is essentially amorphous.
 Plus there’s an emphasis on going to the gym, which is something we never really even did.

 Photo courtesy of __Chris Cantino